Zeroo28/reven/README.md

 -   Create a new branch: `git checkout -b <my-super-cool-feature>`
 -   Commit your changes: `git commit -am "Feat: Added a new feature"`
 -   Push your branch: `git push origin dev`
--   And, open a pull request on GitHub.
+-   And open a pull request on GitHub.

 ## Known Issues

-Please don't make a new issue if it is already mentioned here.

 -   Can't use the custom discord RPC application id.
--   Docs to use custom discord rpc application id are not available.
+-   Docs to use custom discord RPC application id are not available.